Praize-Jha18/local-transportation-ticketing-system/README.md

+# local-transportation-ticketing-system
+### This repository houses the source code to a local transportation ticketing system, designed to streamline and modernize the way commuters purchase and use tickets for public transportation.
+The system includes features such as: - User-friendly interface for buying and managing tickets, just to mention a few.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.